 For many people, entering a residential treatment program for addiction is unrealistic.
 They may have caregiving responsibilities, a job to maintain, or other reasons that make long-term, live-in programs less than ideal.
 However, an intensive outpatient program can provide the structure and treatment necessary to overcome addiction while those in the program live at home.

 At Nashville Treatment Solutions, we understand that everyone’s circumstances are unique.
 Therefore, our intensive outpatient programs are flexible and practical, utilizing evidence-based treatments to help people overcome addiction.
 To learn more about outpatient treatment for addiction, contact us at 866.714.5630.

 What Is Outpatient Rehab?

-Intensive outpatient programs (IOPs) are designed to treat addictions, mental health, or eating disorders that do not require medical detox or 24-hour care.
+Our Intensive outpatient programs in Nashville (IOPs) are designed to treat addictions, mental health, or eating disorders that do not require medical detox or 24-hour care.
 Instead, outpatient rehab makes treatment accessible to people in recovery who need to live at home and maintain most of the routines of their day-to-day lives.
 The structure of outpatient rehab programs varies but often includes a combination of individual therapy, group therapy, and educational sessions.

 While it is crucial for many people to live at home and continue working or caregiving during recovery, this very element can add a layer of difficulty as people continue to live with their triggers and the ability to access substances daily.
 The typical time commitment of an intensive outpatient treatment program is two to four days a week for three to five hours daily.